-13.1 Special Site Policies
+13.1 Special Sites

-There are sites within Lakeview, as shown in Figure 16, that merit special attention and are subject to the following policies.
+There are sites within Lakeview, as shown in Map 2, that merit special attention and are subject to the following policies.

-Figure 16: Location of Special Sites and Exempt Sites within the Lakeview Local Area.
+Map 2: Location of Special Sites and Exempt Sites within the Lakeview Local Area.

-- 13.1.1.1 The lands identified as Special Site 1 are east of Cawthra Road and south of the South Service Road. - 13.1.1.2 The lands are known as the Cawthra Woods and comprise both heritage and natural area features.
+The lands identified as Special Site 1 are east of Cawthra Road and south of the South Service Road.

+The lands are known as the Cawthra Woods and comprise both heritage and natural areas.
 The Cawthra Estate is located within the Cawthra Woods and includes the Cawthra-Elliot Estate House and formal gardens on the north and south sides of the estate house, the walled garden, and sugar maple forest, all of which form a cultural heritage landscape which is designated under the Ontario Heritage Act.
-The site contains a Provincially Significant Wetland, an Environmentally Significant Area (ESA) as identified by Credit Valley Conservation, and a Regionally Significant Area of Natural and Scientific Interest (ANSI). - 13.1.1.3 Notwithstanding the policies of this Plan, the following additional uses will be permitted in the Cawthra-Elliot Estate House: - a. community or cultural infrastructure, including an academy for the performing arts; - b. secondary offices; - c. a conference centre:
+The site contains a Provincially Significant Wetland.
+Environmentally an Significant Area (ESA) as identified by Credit Valley Conservation, and a Regionally Significant Area of Natural and Scientific Interest (ANSI).

+- 13.1.1.1 Notwithstanding the Public Open Space designation, the following additional uses may be permitted in the Cawthra-Elliot Estate House:

+- a. community or cultural infrastructure, including an academy for the performing arts;

+- b. secondary offices;

+- c. a conference centre;

-- d. art gallery or studio; and - e. commercial school that may include a business school, driving school, dance school, music school, arts school, crafts school or a martial arts school, but shall not include a trade school or a private school. - 13.1.1.4 Development of the Cawthra-Elliot Estate House will address the following: - a. the environmental policies of this Plan; - retention of the existing forest in a natural condition in accordance with an approved Cawthra Woods Management and Implementation Plan; - c. an approved Parks Master Plan; and - d. a heritage permit, including a Heritage Impact Assessment, will be required for any alterations.
+- d. art gallery or studio; and

+- e. commercial school that may include a business school, driving school, dance school, music school, arts school, crafts school or a martial arts school, but shall not include a trade school or a private school. - 13.1.1.2 Development of the Cawthra-Elliot Estate House will address the following: - a. the Environmental Policies of this Plan: - retention of the existing forest in a natural condition in accordance with an approved Cawthra Woods Management and Implementation Plan; - c. an approved Parks Master Plan; - rehabilitation d. preservation and the Cawthra-Elliot cultural heritage landscape, including the existing house, outbuildings and formal gardens.
+Any minor development or minor site alterations will be limited in size and to a design compatible with the historically designated structure, will be designed and located in a manner that minimizes removal of forest cover and will be subject to completion and circulation of an Environmental Impact Study (EIS) and site plans to the Region of Peel and Credit Valley Conservation; and - e. a heritage permit, including a Heritage Impact Assessment, will be required for any alterations.

-- 13.1.2.1 The lands identified as Special Site 2 known as the Adamson Estate and Derry Property, are located along the shore of Lake Ontario, east of Cumberland Drive and south of Enola Avenue. - 13.1.2.2 Notwithstanding the policies of this Plan, the following additional uses will be permitted: - a. secondary offices; - b. a conference centre; and - c. community or cultural infrastructure, including an academy for the performing arts. - 13.1.2.3 Development of this site will address, among other things, the following: - a. restoration and preservation of the historically designated main house, gatehouse, barn, Derry House, and pet cemetery; - b. maintenance of public access along the waterfront as well as the grounds of the estate; - c. enhancement of recreation opportunities throughout the balance of Lakefront Promenade Park;
+The lands identified as Special Site 2 known as the Adamson Estate and Derry Property, are located along the shore of Lake Ontario, east of Cumberland Drive and south of Enola Avenue.

+13.1.2.1 Notwithstanding the provisions of the Public Open Space and Greenbelt designations and the Natural Area classification of this Plan, the following additional uses may be permitted:

+- a. secondary offices; - b. a conference centre; and - c. community or cultural infrastructure, including an academy for the performing arts. - 13.1.2.2 Development of this site will address, among other things, the following: - restoration and preservation of the historically designated main house, gatehouse, barn, Derry House, and pet cemetery; - b. maintenance of public access along the waterfront as well as the grounds of the estate;

-- d. recognition and respect of the existing character of the surrounding residential land uses; - e. servicing requirements of the Region of Peel with respect to the sanitary sewer outlet and the use of backflow preventers in the buildings to prevent basement flooding; - f. a heritage permit, including a Heritage Impact Assessment, will be required for any alterations; and - g. archaeological resources are to be conserved.
-Prior to any ground disturbance, the area must be assessed and plans reviewed with recommendations for conservation by a licenced archaeologist.
+- enhancement of recreation opportunities throughout the balance of Lakefront Promenade Park; - d. recognition and respect of the existing character of the surrounding residential land uses; - e. servicing requirements of the Region of Peel with respect to the sanitary sewer outlet and the use of backflow preventers in the buildings to prevent basement flooding; and - f. a heritage permit, including a Heritage Impact Assessment, will be required for any alterations.